Skip to content

 5. Colloc 3: Shows 3-word collocations (trigrams containing your search term)

-Colloc 2 and Colloc 3 tabs in N-gram mode
+Colloc 2 and Colloc 3 tabs in Collocation mode

 Sort options